W-types in setoids: Preliminaries

-These formulations of the notions of category and functor in type theory are sometimes referred to as \emph{e-category} and \emph{e-functor}, in order to distinguish them from other possible formulations.
-However, since these are the only formulations that we shall consider in intensional type theory, we shall just say category and functor to mean e-category and e-functor.
+The names `e-category', `e-functor', etc.\ were introduced to distinguish these concepts from the standard ones.
+However, since these are the only formulations that appear in the present paper, we will just say `category' to mean `e-category' and similarly for the others.

+For a setoid $A$, the \emph{discrete category} $A^\#$ on $A$ is defined as follows.
+Its type of objects is $|A|$ and, for $a, a' \typing A$, its setoid of arrows from $a$ to $a'$ is the codiscrete setoid on the type $a \approx_A a'$.
+Since $\approx_A$ is symmetric, the category $A^\#$ is a groupoid, \ie a category where every arrow is invertible.